aws-samples/scalable-hw-agnostic-inference/README.md

 ![alt text](/aws-gpu-neuron-eks-sample-model-build.png)
 ### Deploy-time

-The deployment phase (scheduling time) involves deploying Kubernetes constructs such as pods, services, ingress, and node pools.
+The deployment phase (scheduling time) involves deploying Kubernetes constructs such as pods, services, ingress, and node pools (Step 1).
 We configure a Kubernetes deployment per compute accelerator because the OCI image is built on accelerator-specific DLC.
 Thus, we configure a Karpenter node pool per compute accelerator to launch Kubernetes nodes with the compute-specific accelerator.

-The HW accelerator requires advertising its capabilities, such as accelerator cores (e.g., nvidia.com/gpu or aws.amazon.com/neuron), to enable Karpenter to right-size the EC2 instance it will launch.
+The HW accelerator requires advertising its capabilities, such as accelerator cores (e.g., nvidia.com/gpu or aws.amazon.com/neuron), to enable Karpenter to right-size the EC2 instance it will launch (Step 2).
 Therefore, we deploy daemon sets, namely nvidia-device-plugin and neuron-device-plugin, to allow Kubernetes to discover and utilize NVIDIA GPU and Inferentia Neuron resources available on a node.
 These plugins enable Kubernetes to schedule GPU and Inferentia workloads efficiently by providing visibility into available device resources.
 They also allow them to be allocated to pods that require acceleration.

 The NVIDA Karpenter nodepool we allow `g5` and `g6` instances that powers the NVIDIA A10G and L4 core.
+Once the pod is scheduled on a node, the PyTorch code is invoked, initiating the HuggingFace pipeline customized for the accelerator it runs on.
+For instance, NeuronStableDiffusionPipeline for Inferentia and StableDiffusionPipeline for GPU.
+Subsequently, it retrieves the appropriate pre-trained compiled model from HuggingFace and initiates the inference endpoint (Step 3).
 ```yaml
 apiVersion: karpenter.sh/v1beta1
 kind: NodePool